redhat-developer/vscode-openshift-extension-pack/README.md

-# Microsoft Visual Studio Code OpenShift Extension Packs
+# OpenShift Extension Packs by Red Hat

 The OpenShift Extension Pack is the ultimate collection of extensions for working with OpenShift resources in VS Code.